wdzhao123/APL/README.md

 If you want to use PSNR, SSIM and MAE to evaluate the result, use the following code:

 >python evaluate.py --image_save_path RESULT_IMAGE_PATH --test_gt_path GT_PATH

+## References
+<a id="1">[1]</a>
+Zhao, W., Shang, C., Lu, H.: Self-generated defocus blur detection via dual adversarial discriminators.
+In: Proceedings of the IEEE/CVF Conference on Computer
+Vision and Pattern Recognition. pp. 6933–6942 (2021) 5, 6, 12, 13

+<a id="2">[2]</a>
+Abuolaim, A., Brown, M.S.: Defocus deblurring using dual-pixel data.
+In: European Conference on Computer Vision. pp. 111–126.
+Springer (2020) 2, 4, 6, 9, 10, 13